 FAQs on Admission into the FPE B.S.
 Program

-1. What is required for direct admission into FPE?
+1. What is required for admission into FPE?

 2. When is my application due?

 Internal transfer applications are due the fifth day of June and January for the fall and spring semesters, respectively.
 Deadlines for other applications are shown at admissions.umd.edu/apply.
-UMCP does not have early decision.
-Applicants for fall admission are strongly encouraged to meet the priority deadline (usually Nov.
+Applicants for fall admission are strongly encouraged to meet the priority deadline (Nov.
 1).
 This allows consideration for University merit scholarships and special programs, e.g., the Honors College and College Park Scholars.

-3. What if I am accepted by UMCP but not into Engineering?
+3. What if I am accepted by UMD but not into Engineering?

 Engineering is a Limited Enrollment Program.
-You may enroll at a different UMCP college, typically Letters and Sciences, and then apply to Engineering as an internal transfer.
-However, it may be difficult for you to graduate within 4 years.
+You may enroll at a different UMD college, typically Letters and Sciences, and then apply to Engineering as an internal transfer.

-About 10% of our undergraduates are firefighters.
+About 10% of our undergraduates are firefighters/EMTs.
 Many of them live rent-free in a fire station near campus.
-Participating stations include College Park, Berwyn Heights and Hyattsville.
-Any volunteer firefighter in Maryland who has been an active volunteer for at least one year can be reimbursed for in-state tuition.
+Participating stations include College Park, Berwyn Heights and Hyattsville, in addition to others.
+Any volunteer firefighter in Maryland who has been an active for at least one year can be reimbursed for in-state tuition.

 FAQs for Internal and External Transfer Students